jevko/writing/draft-2022-01-14-bare-xml.md

 </book>
 ```

 This way we got rid of all mixed content in our XML.
-In fact most XML used for data interchange (as opposed to text markup) avoids it, because, by the XML spec[[1]](https://www.w3.org/TR/xml/#sec-mixed-content) it is impossible to place the same constraints at mixed content elements as on regular elements.
+In fact most XML used for data interchange (as opposed to text markup) avoids it, because, by the XML spec[[1]](https://www.w3.org/TR/xml/#sec-mixed-content) it is impossible to place the same constraints on mixed content elements as on regular elements.

 If we constrain ourselves to a subset of XML which forbids mixed content, we can reduce the size of our data further, by getting rid of the brackets around opening tags:

 ```
-?xml version<1.0> encoding<UTF-8>
+<?xml version<1.0> encoding<UTF-8>>
 book xml:id<simple_book> xmlns<http://docbook.org/ns/docbook> version<5.0><
   title<Very simple book>
   chapter xml:id<chapter_1><